jbcodeforce/ML-studies/docs/ml/generative-ai.md

     * Personalized learning path generation

 ???+ info "Creativity"
-    * Autogeneration of marketing material
+    * Auto-generation of marketing material
     * Personalized emails
     * Sales scripts for customer's industry or segment
     * Speeding the ideation phase of a product development